Local construction of knotted screw dislocations in smectic liquid crystals: Prescribing the multiplicity invariants

-simply by choosing the helicoids in $\mathcal{F}_k$ so that the normal vector of the helicoid along $K$ turns around it only once as the boundary of the helicoidal surface covers $k$ times the knot $K$.
-An example would be the helicoid near the curve in $T^2\times \{1/2\}$ of the right cube of Figure \ref{fig:helix}.
-We can then use a helix box in $V$ with data $\sigma_0, \sigma_1, \gamma$, and this provides a way of extending the foliation $\mathcal{F}$ inside $V$ so that it matches $\mathcal{F}_k$ along $T^2\times \{\delta\}$.
-This gives a smectic configuration $\mathcal{F}'$ that coincides with $\mathcal{F}$ away from $U$, and that has two new screw loop defects: one along $K$ of multiplicity $k$, and one along $\gamma$.
+by choosing the helicoids in $\mathcal{F}_k$ as we described above, namely, so that the normal vector of the helicoid near $K$ rotates by an angle of $\frac{2\pi}{k}$ each time it goes around $K$.
+We can then use a helix box in $V$ with data $\sigma_0, \sigma_1, \gamma$, and this provides a way of extending the foliation $\mathcal{F}$ inside $V$ so that it matches $\mathcal{F}_k$ in $T^2\times \{\delta\}$.
+This gives a smectic configuration $\mathcal{F}'$ that coincides with $\mathcal{F}$ away from $U$, and that has two new screw loop defects: one along $K$ of multiplicity $k$, and one along $\gamma$ (that will have multiplicity $-k$).
+An example of the helix box that is used for $k=2$ corresponds to the right side of Figure \ref{fig:helix}.

 \paragraph{Prescribing both multiplicities.} Let us argue how to use the construction to prescribe the local multiplicity along the knot $K$ and the global multiplicity of $F$ simultaneously to be any positive multiple of the local multiplicity.
 As opposed to the previous constructions, this requires the use of two helix boxes and thus the local formation of three new screw defects, one of them being the transverse knot $K$. \\